fairlearn/fairlearn/docs/quickstart.rst

     Please use the version selector to get to the instructions for the appropriate version.
 The instructions for the :code:`main` branch require Fairlearn to be installed from a clone of the repository.
-See :ref:`advanced_install` for the required steps.

 Overview of Fairlearn
 ---------------------

 The Fairlearn package has two components:

-- A *dashboard* for assessing which groups are negatively impacted by a model, and for comparing multiple models in terms of various fairness and accuracy metrics.
+- *Metrics* for assessing which groups are negatively impacted by a model, and for comparing multiple models in terms of various fairness and accuracy metrics.